jax-ml/jax/docs/design_notes/type_promotion.md

 +++ {"id": "zRfInAL21i_m"}

-A disadvantage of this approach still leaves `int64` and `uint64` promotion undefined, because there is no standard floating point type with enough bits of mantissa to represent their full range of values.
+A disadvantage of this approach is that it still leaves `int64` and `uint64` promotion undefined, because there is no standard floating point type with enough bits of mantissa to represent their full range of values.
 We could relax the precision constraint and complete the lattice by drawing connections from `i64->f64` and `u64->f64`, but those links would run counter to the motivation for this promotion scheme.

 A second disadvantage is that this lattice makes it difficult to find a sensible place to insert `bfloat16` (see below) while maintaining the lattice property.